sroehling/MailShredder/MailCleanerSpec.md

     * Mail providers scan email to develop an advertising profile.
 There's no reason to give them more than they need.
-    * If an email account was compromized, much personal information can be compromized such as online purchase histories or private conversations.
+    * If an email account was compromised, much personal information can be compromised such as online purchase histories or private conversations.
 After a period of time, these emails are not needed.